-A Group of Notes may be redeemed in their entirety if we exercise our right of early redemption for that Group of Notes as described under "Description of the Notes - Early Redemption Option".
-Any such redemption may result in the receipt of principal of the related Notes prior to the date anticipated by investors and may reduce prospective investors' yield or cause prospective investors to incur losses on investments in such Notes.
+The Notes may be redeemed in their entirety if we exercise our right of early redemption as described under "Description of the Notes - Early Redemption Option".
+Any such redemption may result in the receipt of principal of the Notes prior to the date anticipated by investors and may reduce prospective investors' yield or cause prospective investors to incur losses on investments in such Notes.

-The Projected Recovery Amount and the Final Liquidation Amount for a Group of Notes, If Applicable, Are Likely to Differ and May Significantly Affect the Amounts Received by the Noteholders
+The Projected Recovery Amount and the Actual Subsequent Recoveries for the Notes Are Likely to Differ and May Significantly Affect the Amounts Received by the Noteholders

-The Projected Recovery Amount for a Group of Notes will be calculated by Fannie Mae in its sole discretion on the related Recovery Election Date based on assumptions derived from subsequent recoveries on Reference Obligations that became Credit Event Reference Obligations during prior periods.
-However, it is possible that actual subsequent recoveries on the Liquidation Recovery Mortgage Loans will differ from those assumed, and those differences may be significant.
-Holders of Written-down Notes (other than the Interest Only RCR Notes) that receive their proportionate shares of the Projected Recovery Amount on the related Recovery Election Date will not benefit from any increased subsequent recoveries that may otherwise be available on the related Liquidation Recovery Date, if applicable.
-The related Liquidation Recovery Amount, if any, will be affected by various factors in effect during the period subsequent to the Recovery Election Date, including regulatory changes and general economic and housing market conditions, among other factors, which may decrease or increase the actual net recoveries on Liquidation Recovery Mortgage Loans and, accordingly, may decrease or increase the related Final Liquidation Amount payable to the applicable Holders.
-It is likely that the related Projected Recovery Amount and Liquidation Recovery Amount for a Group of Notes (other than the Interest Only RCR Notes) will differ and Holders of Written-down Notes (other than the Interest Only RCR Notes) will incur different levels of losses based on which amount they receive.
+The Projected Recovery Amount for the Notes will be calculated by Fannie Mae in its sole discretion on the Termination Date based on assumptions derived from subsequent recoveries on Reference Obligations that became Credit Event Reference Obligations during the 30-month period immediately preceding such Termination Date.
+However, it is possible that actual subsequent recoveries will differ from those assumed, and those differences may be significant.
+Holders of the affected Notes will not benefit from any increased subsequent recoveries that may otherwise become available.
+The actual subsequent recoveries, if any, will be affected by various factors in effect during the period subsequent to the Termination Date, including regulatory changes and general economic and housing market conditions, among other factors, which may decrease or increase the actual net recoveries on such mortgage loans.